 Recently there have been several lawsuits filed by cheerleaders against their NFL teams.
 In January of 2016, the New York Jets agreed to pay cheerleaders nearly $324,000 to settle claims filed by a Flight Crew member that she and other cheerleaders were paid less than minimum wage.

-In the last few years, the Raiders, Buccaneers, Bills and Bengals faced similar suits.
+In the past few years, the Raiders, Buccaneers, Bills and Bengals faced similar suits.
 Most cases have gone the cheerleaders’ way.

 In March of 2015, the Buccaneers settled with cheerleaders for $825,000.
 And in October of 2015, the Bengals agreed to pay cheerleaders $255,000 to end a lawsuit over wages.